 - SaveAs, of Canterbury, allows up to 3,500 words, on the theme ‘horizons’ in honour of TS Eliot (no, I don’t really get it, either).
 Entry is £4 and the prize £200.

 - Seven Hills asks for up to 3,000 words.
 The entry fee is $30 and first prize is $150 – an even meaner ratio than Arena’s!
-They have a lower fee for members, however.
+(Update – they increased the first prize to $300 and extended the deadline to the end of September.)

 - Finally, if you have a whole collection of stories, running to between 130 and 180 pages, St Lawrence would like to see it. $27 is the fee and the prize is $1,000.